instructor-ai/instructor/docs/prompting/zero_shot/simtom.md

 ---
-description: "Tip: Use SimToM to help the LLM answer tricky questions about different people or things in two easy steps"
+title: "SimToM (Simulated Theory of Mind)"
+description: "SimToM (Simulated Theory of Mind) is a two-step prompting technique that encourages a model to consider a specific perspective."
 ---

-We can handle complex questions that deal with different perspectives with a two-step process.
-This involves
+How can we encourage the model to focus on relevant information?

+SimToM (Simulated Theory of Mind) is a two-step prompting technique that encourages a model to consider a specific perspective.

+This can be useful for complex questions with multiple entities.
+For example, if the prompt contains information about two individuals, we can ask the model to answer our query from the perspective of one of the individuals.

+This is implemented in two steps.
+Given an entity:

-1. Encouraging the LLM to identify and isolate the relevant information
+1. Identify and isolate information relevant to the entity
-2. Instructing the LLM to take a specific perspective and answer the question doing so.
+2. Ask the model to answer the query from the entity's perspective

-This helps our model focus on the most pertinent details and ultimately produce more accurate and relevant responses.

 !!! example "Sample Template"

-    **Step 1**: Given the following context, list the facts that {entity} would know.
-Context: {context}
+    **Step 1**: Given the following context, list the facts that <*entity*> would know.
+Context: <*context*>

-    **Step 2**: You are {entity}.
-Answer the following question based only on these facts you know {facts}.
-Question: {question}
+    **Step 2**: You are <*entity*>.
+Answer the following question based only on these facts you know: <*facts*>.
+Question: <*query*>

-This approach can help eliminate the influence of irrelevant information in the prompt.<sup><a href="https://arxiv.org/abs/2406.06608">\*</a></sup>.
-We can implement this using `instructor` as seen below.
+## Implementation

 ```python hl_lines="24-25"
 import openai